 To be a great writer or reporter, it’s important to have a way with words.
 Similarly, to succeed in engineering, you need to be nimble with numbers.
 A successful accounting career requires a little bit of both.
-In today’s fast-paced, performance-oriented environment, employers and accounting firms are on the hunt for individuals who excel in more ways than one, possessing a favorable combination of hard and soft skills.
+In today’s fast-paced, performance-oriented environment, employers and accounting firms are on the hunt for individuals who excel in more ways than one, possessing a favorable combination of hard accounting skills and character traits.

-With an online master’s degree in accounting from the University of Alabama at Birmingham’s Collat School of Business, you can develop the competencies that will enable you to achieve and build a stable, professionally rewarding career in accounting.
-From capably parsing financial records to accurate financial reporting, the online master’s in accounting program can help you develop the talents that accounting professionals — especially Certified Public Accountants — leverage on a daily basis.
+With an online master’s degree in accounting from the University of Alabama at Birmingham’s Collat School of Business, you can develop the competencies that will enable you to build a stable, professionally rewarding career in accounting.
+From capably parsing financial records to accurate financial reporting, the online master’s in accounting program can help you develop the talents and accounting skills that these professionals — especially certified public accountants — leverage daily.

 Businesses increasingly deal with massive amounts of data, but software programs help to keep the volume more manageable and digestible.
 These systems frequently aren’t intuitive, so accountants should be proficient in how to use them and remain apprised of any updates when new versions become available.
-Here are some of the technology-related accounting skills that employers desire in new hires, according to Robert Half:
+Here are some of the technology-related accounting skills employers love in new bachelor’s in accounting graduates, according to Robert Half:

 - Microsoft Excel

 Building an accounting resume with these proficiencies can help improve your chances of getting noticed by an employer.

 How can you improve your accounting skills?